 Salina has hosted State Volleyball Tournaments each fall for decades dating back to 1978.
 While the tournament was modified in 2020, this year the tradition continues and is planned for the normal format.
 A total of 16 teams, plus officials, fans and spectators will come to Salina and compete.
 The tournaments are estimated to provide Salina more than $490,000 in estimated economic impact.
 On Friday morning, 8 teams in the 5A class will begin with opening ceremonies followed by pool play.
 Game times are scheduled for 8:30, 9:30, 10:30, 11:30am, 12:30 and 1:30pm.
 Friday afternoon, 8 teams in the 6A class will begin with opening ceremonies followed by pool play.
 Game times are scheduled for 3:30, 4:30, 5:30, 6:30, 7:30 and 8:30pm.
 Semifinal, Consolation and Championship games will be played on Saturday in both divisions with 5A game times scheduled at 10am and 11:30am, and 6A games times set for 2pm and 3:30pm.
-Once teams quality, brackets will be posted at www.KSHSAA.org
+Once teams quality, brackets will be posted at www.KSHSAA.org We are really excited for the 2021 KKOA Leadsled Spectacular, July 22-25 in the beautiful Oakdale Park!
+We hope you will join us for this kool car show!

 #6740wonderful #VisitSalina #SalinaKS Salina, Kansas is the home of SO many great experiences, businesses, and products.
 Just ONE example of what Salina is known for is, well, PIZZA!
 In fact, with some time, some effort and some very stretchy pants, you could absolutely enjoy a PIZZA PALOOZA in Salina!
 There are many choices, and everyone seems to gravitate to their own favorite, but we can get you started on your journey!